When Is the Best Time

 You get a 5 % discount when buying tickets online, and to avoid lining up during the peak season: Buy tickets

-We have already visited the Lisbon area 20 times in 15 years - just once we experienced a couple of rainy days.
+We have visited the Lisbon area 20 times in 15 years - just once we experienced a few rainy days.
 Although Sintra has a different climate to Cascais and Lisbon because of the high elevation, the summer can be scorching, topping 30°C, but there is mostly a pleasant breeze in summer.

 The winter is colder here and often foggy.
-The weather is more unpredictable from October to March, and more precipitation occurs.
-However, it seldom rains an entire week.
-Sintra looks mystic if it is misty, and it appears even more fascinating.
+The weather is more unpredictable from October to March, with more precipitation.
+However, it seldom rains for an entire week.
+Sintra looks mystic if it is misty and appears even more fascinating.

-Mid to end of December, the weather is frequently fine from my own experience and my friends of PortugalWalkHike agree.
+From mid to end of December, the weather is frequently fine from my experience, and my friends at PortugalWalkHike agree.

 Best Months to Visit

 The palace is surrounded by a breathtaking garden with plants and trees from around the world.
 Directly at the palace is a huge New Zealand Christmas Tree (Pohutukawa) covered with red flowers in early summer, in December in New Zealand, the reason for its tree name.

 The palace is almost not furnished except for the library.
 It was emptied of furniture, carpets, paintings, and collections in the middle of the 20th century.
 Each room has a description and a picture of what the room looked like long ago.